JihedChaibi/STM32-with-no-IDE/README.md

 ✪ GNU ARM Embedded Toolchain (Compiler/Other Tools)

-✪ ST-Link* (If You Want to Flash Directly From the Command Line): (Download/Install steps are below)
+✪ OpenOCD (If You Want to Flash/Debug Directly From the Command Line)

-✪ CMake (Required to install ST-Link Programming Tool)

 ###### :exclamation: :neutral_face: * IMPORTANT NOTE : For the time being ST-LINK only works for Linux users (you can still use any external programming tool, if you're a fan of GUIs).
 I am currently working on the Windows part, stay tuned. :pray: